QTH: near Oral, SD

 So for the past couple months, I have been trying to learn Morse Code and I am finally starting to have some success.
 I have all the letters, numbers and many of the symbols learned now.

 Most of my time is spent sending CW on the Elecraft KX3 in practice mode (no transmit), while using the built in decoder to learn timing and proper spacing.
 This is probably not the most conventional way to learn, but it is working for me.

 I decided from the very beginning that I would start at 15 words per minute and move up from there.
 I find it a bit easier to send at 15 wpm than trying to send at a slower pace.
 During my practice, it is helping me train my ear to 15 wpm too.

-After much frustration, I found myself slacking off on my learning.......so I bought a new key to help excite me again.
+After some frustration, I found myself slacking off on my learning.......so I bought a new key to help excite me again.

 So....I sent some cash to Italy and the following week, I had a Begali Simplex Basic in the mailbox.
 While this is not as pretty as some of their more expensive keys, it still has the fine craftsmanship that Begali is known for.